-fail to remove dog faeces deposited on any publicly accessible land within the district
+1. Fail to remove dog faeces deposited on any publicly accessible land within the District.

-fail to put a dog on a lead when directed to do so by an authorised officer, on any publicly accessible land within the district
+2. Fail to put a dog on a lead when directed to do so by an authorised officer, on any publicly accessible land within the District.

-fail to limit the number of dogs which a person may take onto publicly accessible land within the district to four dogs
+3. Fail to limit the number of dogs which a person may take onto publicly accessible land within the district to four dogs.

-The DCO came into full force on 14 January 2013.
-The DCO apply to all land which is open to the air (including covered land which is open to the air on at least one side) and to which the public are entitled or permitted to have access with or without payment within the whole of the administrative area of Epping Forest District Council.
-Copies of the Dog Control Orders and maps identifying the land where the orders apply (the whole of the district) can be found below.
-Copies can also be inspected and obtained from the council's Civic Offices (at the address given below).
+The PSPO apply to all land which is open to the air (including covered land which is open to the air on at least one side) and to which the public are entitled or permitted to have access with or without payment within the whole of the administrative area of Epping Forest District Council.
+Copies of the PSPO (made as DCO in 2013) and maps identifying the land where the orders apply (the whole of the district) can be found below.
+Copies can also be inspected and obtained from the Council's Civic Offices (at the address given below).

 Accessibility versions (unsealed):

-The penalty on conviction for failure to comply with a DCO is a fine not exceeding level 3 on the standard scale (£1000 as of January 2013) or payment of a fixed penalty (currently £75 if paid within 14 days or £50 if paid within 10 days).
+The penalty on conviction for failure to comply with a PSPO is a maximum fine of £1000 or payment of a fixed penalty of £100.

 The Council has also compiled a list of anticipated “Frequently Asked Questions” (FAQs):